aminagr/AlgerianDialect/README.md

 - **User-Friendly Design**: Focused on simplicity and effectiveness, the app is designed to enhance user experience and make learning enjoyable.

 - **100% Free**:  All features are completely free, with no prior registration required.

+- **Responsive Design**: The app is fully responsive, ensuring a seamless experience across all devices, including desktops, tablets, and smartphones.
+The layout adjusts automatically to various screen sizes for optimal usability.

+## 📸 Screenshots

 ## 📥 Installation
 To run the app locally, follow these simple steps: